2025 Annunciation Catholic Church shooting: Perpetrator

-The perpetrator was identified by law enforcement as 23-year-old Robin M. Westman.
+The perpetrator was identified by law enforcement as 23-year-old Robin M. Westman (born June 17, 2002 – August 27, 2025).
 Westman's mother had worked at Annunciation School, and Westman had attended Annunciation School before graduating in 2017.

 Westman was assigned male at birth and had at one point identified as transgender.
-Westman's name was legally changed in 2019.
+Westman's name was legally changed in 2020.
 In diary entries from before the shooting, Westman expressed disillusionment with being trans.
 There is no evidence that Westman had begun receiving gender affirming care or hormone replacement therapy.

 Westman posted two YouTube videos, showing writings which referenced suicide, "extremely violent thoughts and ideas", a message addressed "to my family and friends", and a drawing of the layout of a church.
 The video showed messages written on the guns and magazines.
 These messages included antisemitic, anti-Catholic, and racist phrases, "kill Donald Trump", "6 million wasn't enough", and the names of several mass shooters.
 The channel was taken down shortly after the uploads.